Over the years, we've often heard our UltraClear Table Top Epoxy being referred to as "liquid glass".

 However, it can only take the energy if it is exactly the amount needed to change position from the electron's current energy level to the next greater energy level.
 Any photon with less or more energy than that exact requirement will be ignored and allowed to pass by.

 If most or all visible light that passes by is ultimately ignored because of this strict rule, then the material will appear transparent (which can be represented as a percentage, e.g., 97% 98%, 100%).
 The light will exit the materials (e.g., glass or epoxy) and can reach your eyes, allowing you to see what was on the other side.

-Epoxy has a low refractive index and high transparency.
+Our epoxy has a low refractive index & high transparency.